dribnet/purvs/README.md

 //cpmpleted the sletch of my new design, i think i will be focus work on this one.

+//coped the codes to the draw_letter.js, and fixed some the bug that shiftted the box.

 The eleven parameters per letter:
   * `size` : size of rectegle
   * "rx1": x offset of the no.1 rectegle relative to the first one